cds-snc/canadalogin-static-website/website/src/en/openid-connection-protocol/integration-your-relying-party.md

     2. email: This scope value requests access to the email and email_verified claims.
     3. phone: This scope value requests access to the phone_number and phone_number_verified claims.

-## Standard Claims list
+## Avaiable User Info Claims list
-Here are the standard claims available during the GC Sign-In pilot:
+Here are the user info claims available during the GC Sign-In pilot:

 * `uid` - Unique identifier
 * `preferred_username` - Preferred username